cruncha-cruncha/palindrome/README.md

 ## Shared State

-All handlers are methods on the `SharedState` struct. `SharedState` consists of `Messages`, which implements `MessageOrchestrator`, and `Palindromes`, which implements `WorkOrchestrator`.
+All handlers are methods on the `SharedState` struct ([code](./shared_state.go#L10)). `SharedState` consists of `Messages`, which implements `MessageOrchestrator`, and `Palindromes`, which implements `WorkOrchestrator`.
 These two interfaces share nothing in common in terms of inheritance / composition / implementation, I just like the word 'orchestrator'.
 Let's look into the details of `Messages`, `Palindromes`, and associated structs.

 ![Messages and Palindromes UML](./diagrams/MP_UML.drawio.png) _Fig.
 3_

-Both `Messages` and `Palindromes` are thread-safe. `Messages` relies on pre-defined data structures from the [sync package](https://pkg.go.dev/sync), but `Palindromes` uses an explicit mutex as it's operations are more complex.
+Both `Messages` and `Palindromes` are thread-safe. `Messages` relies on pre-defined data structures from Golang's sync package, but `Palindromes` uses an explicit mutex as it's operations are more complex.
 The generic types of `WorkOrchestrator` are: D for Data, K for Key, and R for Result. `Palindromes.work` uses `PWKey.hash` as keys.

 A `PWKey`'s `messageId` and `hash` are identical to some `Message`'s `id` and `hash`; any `Message` can be converted into a `PWKey`.
 Each message corresponds to exactly one palindrome calculation, but a single palindrome calculation could correspond to multiple messages (if they have the same text, and therefore hash).
 This de-duplicates work.